pact-foundation/pact-jvm/provider/pact-jvm-provider-junit5/README.md

 | Interaction | any | The Interaction model for the test |
 | HttpRequest | @TestTemplate | The request that is going to be executed (only for HTTP and HTTPS targets) |
 | ProviderVerifier | @TestTemplate | The verifier instance that is used to verify the interaction |

+## Allowing the test to pass when no pacts are found to verify (version 4.0.7+)

+By default, the test will fail with an exception if no pacts were found to verify.
+This can be overridden by adding the `@IgnoreNoPactsToVerify` annotation to the test class.
+For this to work, you test class will need to be able to receive null values for any of the injected parameters.